-The thought of living within a budget doesn’t have to mean missing out.
-And it certainly doesn’t mean endless dinners of beans on toast.
-By keeping track of your spending and not overindulging, you can happily (and easily) boss your budget.
+The thought of living within your means doesn’t have to mean missing out.
+And it certainly doesn’t mean endless dinners of ramen noodles or beans on toast.
+By using some of these budgeting tips, you can keep track of your spending and boss your budget.

-By spending some time planning a budget, you can make smarter decisions about where you spend your money.
-Learning how to budget is the first step in talking control of your spending to align with your life goals and remove any unnecessary financial anxiety caused by not knowing where your hard-earned dollars may be leaking.
+Learning how to budget is the first step in talking control of your spending.
+It helps you align your money with your life goals and remove any unnecessary financial anxiety that comes from not knowing where your hard-earned dollars are going.

-To help you live within a budget and better manage your money, check out these four tips:
+To help you on your way to becoming a budget boss, check out these five budgeting tips:

 1. Know exactly where your money goes.

-When it comes to budgeting, the ‘fake it til you make it’ approach isn’t going to work.
-The only way to rein in spending and maintain an accurate budget is by understanding exactly where your money goes.
+When it comes to budgeting, the only way to rein in spending and maintain an accurate budget is by understanding exactly where your money goes.

-Keep a spending diary for a couple of weeks or use a money-tracking app to get a clear picture of where your coin is going ¬– those Friday night cocktails or a cheeky ASOS purchase can really add up.
+If you’ve got a SpendME Transaction Account with us, set up those spending limits.
+Alternatively, keep a spending diary for a couple of weeks or use a money-tracking app to get a clear picture of where your coin is going – those Friday night cocktails or a cheeky ASOS purchase can really add up.

 3. Look for ways to cut back without too much pain.